Spin-1/2 Ising-Heisenberg Cairo pentagonal model in the presence of an external magnetic field: Effect of Land\'e g-factors: Introduction

 \section{Introduction}

-Obtaining a deep understanding of low-dimensional magnetic materials and quantum spin systems with competing interactions or geometrical frustration have become an intriguing subject of research in in condensed matter physics, material science and inorganic chemistry.
-Many investigations focused on quantum ferrimagnetic chains have been carried out, due to that they present a relevant combination of ferromagnetic and antiferromagnetic phases.
-As a result of zero and finite temperature phase transitions, these materials present various ground states and thermal properties \cite{Kitaev,Gu,Dillenschneider,Ivanov,Werlang,Sachdev,Rojas2,RojasM,Strecka}.
-Spin ladders have been also exensively studied, such as the ones consisting of square-shaped topological units along the ladder, which allows one to solve them using various methods \cite{Strecka,Koga,Okamoto,Muller,Vuletic,Notbohm,Buttner,Blundell,Bacq,Arian1,Feng2007,Giuseppe2020}.
-Analogously, 2-D lattices like spin-1/2 Heisenberg antiferromagnets on the kagome lattice have been also widely examined within the Lanczos diagonalization both for the ground state properties up to $48$ spins \cite{Moessner2019} and at finite temperature up to $42$ spins \cite{Schnack2018} and using DMRG \cite{White2011,Kolley2015}.
+The study of quantum spin systems with competing interactions is an active field of research in solid state physics.
+Efforts have focused on ferrimagnetic chains, since they feature both ferromagnetic and antiferromagnetic phases, which have been studied both at zero and finite temperature \cite{Kitaev,Gu,Dillenschneider,Ivanov,Werlang,Sachdev,Rojas2,RojasM,Strecka}.
+Spin ladders have been also extensively studied using various methods \cite{Strecka,Koga,Okamoto,Muller,Vuletic,Notbohm,Buttner,Blundell,Bacq,Arian1,Feng2007,Giuseppe2020}.
+Analogously, 2-D lattices like spin-1/2 Heisenberg antiferromagnets on the kagome lattice have been also widely examined within the Lanczos diagonalization both for the ground state properties up to $48$ spins \cite{Moessner2019} and at finite temperature up to $42$ spins \cite{Schnack2018}, and using DMRG \cite{White2011,Kolley2015}.